ostyfoxty/workTimeTracker/README.md

 # workTimeTracker

-The simplest Client-Server console aaplication for checking if the worker is working or no.
+The simplest Client-Server console application for checking if the worker is working or not.
 The program ends automatically when worker doesn't answer to server after 1 minute.